pengzhi1998/academic-kickstart/content/project/MIPS_CPU/index.md

 different instructions so that several instructions can be processed in parallel to speed up the process of porgram running.
 Each step of the instructions has its own circuit parts to process, and each completed step moves to the next step, while the previous step handles the subsequent instructions. <br>
-Over all, the pipeline is consisited of 5 parts, fetch, decode, execute, store as well as write back.
+Overall, the pipeline is consisited of 5 parts, fetch, decode, execute, store as well as write back.
 But we adjusted the structure and function of the RAMs, one of them could write and read at the same time, while another one could only write or read at one time.
 The optimized datapath is shown below.
 ![datapath.png](https://upload-images.jianshu.io/upload_images/20282999-598c6d580559b037.png?imageMogr2/auto-orient/strip%7CimageView2/2/w/1240)